Caorunn Gin Review

-The bottle for this Caorunn Gin review was purchased by From the Gin Shelf.
-Opinions entirely that of the author.
+The bottle of Caorunn Gin for this review was purchased by From the Gin Shelf.
+All opinions are that of the author.

 The Scottish Highlands in a glass

 As with many of the Scottish brands of the gin revival, Caorunn is crafted in a whisky distillery – Speyside’s Balmenach – one of the first distilleries to be licensed in the production of Scotch whisky in 1824.

 Caorunn (pronounced ka-roon) takes its name from the Scottish Gaelic word for rowan berry, one of the locally foraged botanicals the gin is built around – indeed the distillers state that it “forms the very soul” of Caorunn.

 - Add plenty of ice to a glass

 - Pour 50ml of Caorunn Gin